• Recipes Index

 • Use boiling hot water instead of warm or cool water (This makes all the difference!)

-• Use your stand mixer to mix the dough, (hand mixing when adding boiling water is not a good idea.) 😉 Use your paddle attachment not your dough hook.
+• Use your stand mixer to mix the dough, (hand mixing when adding boiling water is not a good idea.) 😉 Use your paddle attachment, not your dough hook.

 Step by step photos of how to make homemade flour tortillas.
 This collage has two photos showing one-inch dough balls on a black surface.

 • Don’t be shy rolling them out.
 You want them as thin as possible.
-Each dough ball should be able to roll into a 10 inch tortilla.
+Each dough ball should be able to roll into a 10-inch tortilla.

 • Cook on a hot skillet or griddle.
-Watch for bubbles and check underside for light browning.
+Watch for bubbles and check the underside for light browning.
 Flip and cook the other side until light browning appears there also.

 • Put cooked tortilla immediately into a large Ziploc bag or a tortilla warmer.
 This softens them and keeps them fresh…remember the giant bag of tortillas at Cafe Rio….they know what they are doing!